Updated: 24th of October, 2019

 - It’s heavy, needs a sturdy lamp neck

 - Very little white light, so you might want to buy a separate one for show-off purposes

-4. AI Prime HD Plus – High-end More Expensive LED for Medium-Depth Reef Tanks
+4. AI Prime HD Plus – High-end LED for Shallow-Depth Reef Tanks

 The AI Prime HD+ is, as the title goes, a high-end reef LED that’s suitable for shallow to medium depth tanks.